 AP Physics2 is a course based on the content established and copyrighted by the College Board.
 The course is not intended to be used as a dual credit course.
 AP Physics 2: Algebra-based is equivalent to a second-semester college course in algebra-based physics.
 The course covers fluid mechanics; thermodynamics; electricity and magnetism; optics; atomic and nuclear physics.

 5276 ANATOMY AND PHYSIOLOGY

+Prerequisites: Biology

-Prerequisites: Biology & one of the following: Chemistry I, Physics, or ICP Eligibility: 10-12 2 quarters, 2 credits (1 credit per quarter)
+2 quarters, 2 credits (1 credit per quarter)

 Counts as a Directed Elective or Elective for all diplomas